Shirisha1524/codsoft_task2_Flower_ECommerce_Website/README.md

 Sections: Home, About, Services, Contact

-Made using only HTML & CSS
+Made using only HTML & CSS and javascript

 🌷 Technologies Used

 HTML5

 CSS3
+Javascript

 🌺 Purpose of the Project